Jurager/teams/README.md

 Laravel package to manage teams and operate with user permissions, abilities, supporting multi-tenant dynamic roles, roles groups, capabilities, and permissions for each team.

 Users in teams can be combined into groups, with their own abilities, access rights given to a user group overrides the rights granted to a user in a team.

+You can add a user to a global group to grant them access to all teams with the group's permissions.
+This feature is handy when you want to, for instance, provide support for all teams without assigning the user to created teams.
 > Documentation for the package is in the process of being written, for now use this readme
 >
 * [Requirements](#requirements)